-When planning a trip to Europe most people typically envision the charming café lined streets of Paris or gondoliers dressed in stripes along Venetian canals and epic Instagram shots in front of the Eiffel tower are probably some of the first thoughts that come to mind.
-The truth is, Prague isn’t usually the first city that comes to mind when planning a trip over the pond, and I’ll admit, Prague hasn’t always been on the top of my must-see list either.
-But after talking with a friend who had been (and loved it), along with it continually popping up when I googled “foodie cities in Europe” (yes, I google things like that), it was quickly added to our summer trip itinerary and let me tell you, the city stole my heart.
+When planning a European excursion, visions of gondoliers dressed in stripes along Venetian canals and epic Instagram shots in front of the Eiffel tower are probably some of the first thoughts that come to mind.
+The truth is, Prague doesn’t top many must-see lists, and I’ll admit, it hadn’t been on my radar either.
+After talking with a friend though who had been (and loved it), along with it continually popping up when I googled “foodie cities in Europe” (yes, I google things like that), it was quickly added to my summer trip itinerary last year and let me tell you, the city stole my heart.
 I think Prague is often overlooked and doesn’t get the attention it so rightly deserves, so I’m here to spread the word and share five reasons why it should be your next travel destination.

 1. It’s Breathtakingly Beautiful